-FINDLAY, Ohio (AP) — An Ohio man is finding out there's no easy way to come back from the dead.
+FINDLAY, Ohio (AP) — A man who disappeared decades ago is finding out there's no easy way to come back from the dead.

 Hancock County Probate Court Judge Allan Davis called it a "strange, strange situation."